RdCargo/Cargo-WP/readme.txt

 == 5.0.4 ==
 * bulk print labels in a new tab
 * bulk shipment create with applied cash on delivery settings

+== 5.0.5 ==
+* fix cargo send button in orders summary page to account cash on delivery setings